JackWitherell/smallLatinSuperfix/README.md

 - Type in the main word and press enter
 - The result will be copied to your clipboard.

-Here is an example of problematic output
+Here is an example of useful (successful output
 ```
 input:
 > dream